-Then you look for the light
+Step 2 – look for the light

 One popular trick is to squinch up your eyes a bit so that you can’t clearly see the scene, but can see light and dark.
 This has never worked for me, so I don’t do it.
 Maybe I’m not doing it right, but I don’t think there are that many ways to squinch up your eyes.

 When shooting on a sunny day, you do want the light behind your subject so that they don’t have harsh shadows falling across their face.
-But not in a dark forest where you need to suck out every little speck of light possible.
+But not in a dark forest, in overcast weather, where you need to suck out every little speck of light possible.

 This family had two young boys who were excited and exploring at speed, as young ones do.